Biblical symbolism of the colour yellow in dreams, what that means in practice, with real dream examples.

 Symbolism of yellow in the bible

 There are mentions of the colour gold which is similar to yellow.
-However in dreams gold has a symbolism all of its own and is worthy of an article dedicated to it – a subject for another time.
+However in dreams gold has a symbolism all of its own.

 In my experience of dreams, yellow frequently represents the mind, which includes thinking, knowledge and understanding.
 Although I’m not sure why this is the case, it has been borne out time and time again in my own dreams.